OpenSextant/geodesy/README.md

 ## Building ##

-Copy the file local.example.properties to local.properties and (if required) set the proxy properties to appropriate values for your local environment.
-Setup an ivy.properties file in your home directory with an appropriate maven repository.
-We strongly encourage you to have a local maven proxy server to cache artifacts if you don't already have one.

-The build is currently not finalized as this has just been pushed to GitHub and is still basically set up for our internal publishing.
-It will be converted to publish to sonatype for central ASAP.

-You *can* use this build to publish to a local repository as is by modifying the ivy.settings file.
+Setup your gradle.properties file appropriately after reading gradle documentation.
+Use gradle to build, see the various tasks and use the gradle documentation to understand what they do.

 ### Versions and Packages ###

-Note that for the public release the version was bumped to 2.0.x and the java package is now org.opensextant.geodesy
+Note that for the public release the version was bumped to 2.0.0 and the java package is now org.opensextant.geodesy

 ## Other Information of note ##